SyMog/wordle/README.md

 ## How to run
 If you're using windows, use gradlew.bat !

-You can generate the jar from sources with at the root:
+You can generate the jar from sources at the root with:
 ```
 ./gradlew jar
 ```